 - Adjudication of petitions where a death of the petitioner or principal beneficiary has occurred;

 - Explains eligibility requirements for adjustment of status under INA section 245(a);

 - Explains the meaning of “inspected and admitted” and “inspected and paroled” and reviews the purpose and scope of the terms: inspection, admission and parole;

 - Explains the distinction between lawful status, unlawful status and period of authorized stay.

 - Explains the scope and applicability of the bars to adjustment and related exemptions, including employment-based exemptions;

 To read the complete policy manual please click here.
 For information about adjustment of status please click here.
-If you are interested in applying for adjustment of status, please contact us for a free consultation.
+If you are interested in applying for adjustment of status, please contact us for a consultation.